microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 None.

 ### Remarks
-_Tasks_ permissions are used to control access for To Do tasks and Outlook tasks(deprecated).
-Access for Microsoft Planner tasks is controlled by [_Group_ permissions](#group-permissions).
+_Tasks_ permissions are used to control access for To Do tasks, Planner tasks and Outlook tasks(deprecated).

 _Shared_ permissions are currently only supported for work or school accounts.
 Even with _Shared_ permissions, reads and writes may fail if the user who owns the shared content has not granted the accessing user permissions to modify content within the folder.